jpirih/bterm/README.md

 * On bottom bar you can at all times see which directory are you in.
 * If you are inside the directory which is git repository you can see the name of the branch you are in  on the bottom bar.
+* if bterm recognizes git and compatible shell (like bash or zsh) it shows  currently active branch too .

 ### bterm for development:
 Inside of bterm you can use all development tools that you need for your work: